decalage2/oletools/oletools/README.rst

 oletools**\ " or "**easy\_install oletools**\ " to download and install in one go.
 Otherwise you may download/extract the zip archive and run "**setup.py install**\ ".

+**Important: to update oletools** if it is already installed, you must run **"pip install -U oletools"**, otherwise pip will not update it.

 Documentation:
 --------------